smartcontracts0/HC/README.md

 2. Open REMIX IDE (https://remix.ethereum.org) and upload the three smart contracts from this repository:

-RegistrationContract.sol
+* RegistrationContract.sol
-EnergyCertificationContract.sol
+* EnergyCertificationContract.sol
-HydrogenCertificationContract.sol
+* HydrogenCertificationContract.sol

 Compile each contract in REMIX by selecting the Solidity Compiler and ensuring the correct version (0.8.0 or higher).

 Deploy the contracts in the following order:

-First, deploy the RegistrationContract.sol to initialize the registration of stakeholders and smart meters.
+1. Deploy the RegistrationContract.sol to initialize the registration of stakeholders and smart meters.

-Next, deploy the EnergyCertificationContract.sol to manage energy certification.
+2. Deploy the EnergyCertificationContract.sol to manage energy certification.

-Finally, deploy the HydrogenCertificationContract.sol to handle the hydrogen certification process.
+3. Deploy the HydrogenCertificationContract.sol to handle the hydrogen certification process.

 Ensure that the deployed contract addresses are correctly linked when interacting with the respective contracts.

 ## Usage